|

 What is...? |

-Asian Handicap bets are a special type of Handicap bets for
+Asian Handicap bets are a particular type of Handicap bets for

 soccer.
 Handicap bets and Asian